YScript/GALAMOST-5/docs/forcefield-bonded-dihedral.rst

    :param info: system information.
    :param func: function that is either a string or a device function.

-   .. py:function:: setParams(angle_type, param)
+   .. py:function:: setParams(dihedral_type, param, term='proper')

-      specifies the dihedral interaction parameters with dihedral type and a list of parameters.
+      specifies the dihedral interaction parameters with dihedral type, a list of parameters and the term of dihedral.
+      The term candidates of dihedral are 'proper' and 'improper' with the default 'proper'.

    .. py:function:: setCosFactor(factor)